windweller/play-to-grade/bounce/programs/data/README.md

 Submission count indicates how many times this unique program has been submitted by students.

-There are 73,611 unique programs in total in this dataset.
+There are 111,773 unique programs in total in this dataset.

 Body/tail cutoff point is for the unique program to have more than 10 submissions.
+There are are 3,189 programs in Body, and the rest are in Tail.

 The error labels (multi-label) are generated with reachability constraint:
 - If there is no ball launched in the game play, and no action player/agent can perform to get any ball to launch, then we